techandlanguage/new-project/docs/book_s.md

-”Sharing is caring” idea works well in tech writers’ world and exchanging experience among tech writers is a common practice.
+”Sharing is caring” idea works well in Tech Writers’ world and exchanging experience among themselves is a common practice.

-The most popular website for technical communication that includes the latest updates in the world of tech writing is:
+The most popular website for Technical Communication that includes the latest updates in the world of Tech Writing is:

 https://techwriter.pl/